Stephanie Murphy: Gun control

-Murphy decided to run for office when incumbent Republican John Mica accepted a campaign contribution from the National Rifle Association of America (NRA) two days after the Pulse nightclub shooting in Orlando, Florida (the 7th congressional district includes much of Orlando).
+Murphy decided to run for office when incumbent Republican John Mica accepted a campaign contribution from the National Rifle Association of America (NRA) two days after the Pulse nightclub shooting in Orlando, Florida (the 7th congressional district used to include much of Orlando).
 She won office with the support of gun-control groups, such as Americans for Responsible Solutions (later merged into Giffords Law Center to Prevent Gun Violence) and the Pride Fund to End Gun Violence, which formed after the Pulse shooting.
 Murphy supports universal background checks, as well as prohibiting those on the No Fly List from purchasing firearms.
 She has said, "We should protect the Second Amendment rights of law-abiding gun owners, but we should also protect our communities by passing commonsense gun laws."

 In 2017, Murphy introduced into the House the "Gun Violence Research Act", which was designed to repeal the 1996 Dickey Amendment, a federal ban on the use of federal funds to fund gun-violence research.
 She said the ban on gun-violence research was "un-American to its core."
 After the 2018 Stoneman Douglas High School shooting in Parkland, Florida, several Republican Congress members indicated that they supported the Gun Violence Research Act, and Murphy ultimately spoke to Vice President Mike Pence, which she credits with helping the bill pass as an amendment to a budget bill that year.
 The first grants for studies were issued in October 2020.
 In March 2018, Murphy said that gun control might be approaching "a tipping point" because young people "had to grow up where they don't know anything but school mass shootings.
 They're sick and tired of it, and they're activating."